Austin Arias

 Ready.
 Set.
 Recruit.

-For too long, our recruitment practices have been focused on outdated techniques that don’t accurately represent our values and the lifelong benefit of joining a fraternity or sorority.
-Plus, we have shifted away from building relationships during the process.
-Our campuses have changed, so the same set of events, recruitment training, and marketing techniques no longer work.
-It’s time to assess what you are doing and use your purpose to reframe your work.
+For too long, recruitment has been built on outdated techniques that don’t accurately reflect the values or the real, lifelong benefit of joining a fraternity, sorority or student organization.
+Our campuses have changed.
+The students walking through your door have changed.
+And the same events, training scripts, and marketing tactics no longer work the way they used to.
+It’s time to step back, assess what you’re actually doing, and use your purpose to reframe the whole approach.

 Learning Outcomes

-• how to assess their current recruitment tactics and understand their effectiveness,
+• Honestly assess current recruitment tactics and understand what is and isn’t working – and why

 Make Your Founders Proud